Indian-American Doctor Indicted for USD 1 Million Medicare Fraud

 The 12-count indictment alleges that Dr Pranav Patel, who owned and operated Palos Medical Care in a Chicago suburb, submitted fraudulent claims for purported medical tests and examinations that were never performed.

-He allegedly used some of his patients' names without their knowledge to submit fraudulent claims, federal prosecutors said on Friday.
+He allegedly used some of his patients' names without their knowledge to submit fraudulent claims, federal prosecutors said yesterday.

 From 2008 to 2013, Dr. Patel fraudulently obtained, or caused his clinic to obtain, at least USD 950,000 in payments from Medicare and Blue Cross and Blue Shield of Illinois, the indictment states.